ishandvd/Part-II-Notes/Bioinformatics/All Topics.md

 Typically used for [[All Topics#Global Alignment Problem|global alignment]], it uses a matrix $s_{a,b}$ that describes the ___ and a value $d$ that describes the distance.

+The linear gap penalty $c_L(d) = d \cdot G$ assigns a penalty that is linear to the insert/deletion gap length.

+The affine gap penalty has a fixed gap cost for opening a gap follow y